ktorio/ktor-documentation/topics/call-logging.md

 ### Put call parameters in MDC {id="mdc"}
-The `%feature_name%` plugin supports MDC (Mapped Diagnostic Context).
+The `%plugin_name%` plugin supports MDC (Mapped Diagnostic Context).
 You can put a desired context value with the specified name to MDC using the `mdc` function.
 For example, in the code snippet below, a `name` query parameter is added to MDC:

 ```kotlin
 install(CallLogging) {